 - Acceptable payment methods, depending on your country of residence, include bank account transfers, debit cards, credit cards, and SOFORT.

-- TransferWise Borderless account holders get free receiving accounts in pound sterling, euros, U.S. dollars, and Australian dollars.
+- TransferWise Borderless account holders get free receiving accounts in pound sterling, euros, U.S. dollars, Polish zloty, Australian dollars, and New Zealand dollars.

 - You may send money overseas online or in person.